A crack in the tooth can be caused by:

 - Pain with chewing

-- Chewing only on one side of your mouth to avoid discomfort
+- Chewing on only one side of the mouth

-- Dye staining—a solution is put on the tooth to help see the crack
+- Dye staining—solution is put on the tooth to help see the crack

 - Transillumination—passing a light through the tooth

-- Periodontal probing—using special tools to look for the extent of crack
+- Periodontal probing—using special tools to look at the size of the crack

-- Bite test—you will be asked to bite down on a stick to find the specific tooth causing problems
+- Bite test—biting down on a stick to find the fractured tooth

-- Root canal—may be needed if there is severe damage to the pulp.
+- Root canal—May be needed for severe damage to the pulp.
 A root canal clears out the damaged pulp and places a new filler in the tooth.

-- Tooth extraction—the tooth may need to be removed if the crack extends below the gum line
+- Tooth extraction—The tooth may be removed if the crack goes below the gum line.

-- Avoid chewing on hard objects such as ice, hard candy, popcorn kernels, or pens.
+- Do not chew on hard objects such as ice, hard candy, popcorn kernels, or pens.

-- Wear a mouth guard for sports or recreational activities.
+- Wear a mouth guard for sports or contact activities.

-- Don’t use your teeth to cut things or open plastic bags.
+- Do not use teeth to cut things or open plastic bags.

-- Talk to your dentist if you grind your teeth at night.
+- Talk to the dentist about teeth grinding at night.